 What our Clients Say:

-If you have any further questions and can't find the answers below please feel welcome to contact us direct.
+If there's anything else you'd like to know and can't find the answers below, please feel free to contact us direct.

 Population and Demographics

 Lanzarote's current official population at year end 2019 stands at 152,289 residents.
 This is the highest figure yet recorded and represents an increase of 2.08% compared with 2018 figures, when the population stood at 149,183.

 TWhile this increase is statistically small it indicates that the population continues to grow year on year and has done since 2015, after several years of relatively stable figures following the financial crisis in 2008, when the economy and number of residents contracted.
 Despite the popularity of Lanzarote as a holiday destination, its total population still only accounts for 4.61% of the entire population of the Canaries.